-The relative difficultly of an encounter can be measured by adding up the combined Threat Rating of all enemies involved and comparing that to the sum total of the PCs levels (plus the Threat Rating of any pets, mounts, minions, etc…).
+Threat Rating provides GMs with a useful tool to assess the relative difficulty of an encounter.
+Encounter difficulty can be measured by using a rule of thumb that adds up the combined Threat Rating of all enemies involved and compares that to the sum total of the PCs levels (plus the Threat Rating of any pets, mounts, minions, etc…).

 - If the value of the enemy group is considerably higher it will be a difficult encounter than may result in one or more player character injuries or death.